 Larval production

 Following pCO2 exposure, adult oysters were spawned to assess larval production timing and magnitude in a hatchery setting.
-Beginning on April 11th (Figure 2), oysters were reproductively conditioned by raising temperatures gradually (~1°C/day) to 18.1 ± 0.1°C and fed live algae cocktail at 66,000 ± 12,000 cells/mL.
-Oysters were allowed to spawn volitionally in the hatchery for 90 days.
+Beginning on April 11, 2017 (Figure 2), oysters were reproductively conditioned by raising temperatures gradually (~1°C/day) to 18.1 ± 0.1°C and fed live algae cocktail at 66,000 ± 12,000 cells/mL.
+Oysters spawned in the hatchery for 90 days volitionally, i.e. naturally releasing gametes without chemical or physical manipulation.
 Six spawning tanks were used for each temperature x pCO2 treatment: 6°C-high pCO2, 6°C-ambient pCO2, 10°C-high pCO2, and 10°C-ambient pCO2.
 Within the six tanks per treatment, two spawning tanks contained the F cohort (14-17 oysters), two tanks the O-1 cohort (14-17 oysters), one tank the D cohort (9-16 oysters), and one tank the O-2 cohort (111-126 oysters.
 More O-2 oysters were used due to their small size.
-Olympia oysters are viviparous spermcasters and brood larvae to the veliger stage, so larvae were captured upon maternal release.
+Olympia oysters release sperm, but have internal fertilization and release veliger larvae following a ~2 week brooding period.
+Therefore, larval production was assessed by collecting veliger larvae upon maternal release.
 Spawning tank outflow was collected in 7.5-L buckets using 100 µm screens made from 15.25 cm polyvinyl chloride rings and 100 µm nylon mesh.

 Larval collection was assessed for differences in spawn timing and fecundity.
-Larvae, first observed on May 11th (Figure 2), were collected from each spawning tank every one or two days for 60 days.
+Larvae, first observed on May 11, 2017 (Figure 2), were collected from each spawning tank every one or two days for 60 days.
 Daily larval release was estimated by counting and averaging triplicate subsamples of larvae homogenized in seawater.
-The following summary statistics were compared between temperature x pCO2 treatments: average daily larvae released, total larvae released, maximum larvae released in one day, date of first release, date of maximum release, and number of substantial release days (greater than 10,000 larvae).
+The following summary statistics were compared between temperature x pCO2 treatments: total larvae released across the 90-day period, average larvae released each day (“average daily release”), maximum larvae released in one day, date of first release, date of maximum release, and number of substantial release days (greater than 10,000 larvae).
 The total and daily release values were normalized by the number of broodstock * average broodstock height (cm), which can impact fecundity.
 Distributions were assessed using qqp in the car package for R (Fox & Weisberg, 2011), and log-transformed if necessary to meet normal distribution assumptions.
 Differences between treatments were assessed using linear regression and Three-Way ANOVA (cohort was included as a covariate) with backwards deletion to determine the most parsimonious models.
 Tukey Honest Significant Differences were obtained using TukeyHSD to assess pairwise comparisons (R Core Team, 2016).
 Dates of peak larval release were also estimated for each pCO2 x temperature treatment by smoothing using locally weighted regression, with geom_smooth in the ggplot package (Wickham, 2017), with span=0.3 and degree=1.

 Offspring survival in a natural setting